Updated September 2022

 What does all this mean going forward for consumers and the food industry?

-The strain on people’s finances and shopping budgets are starting to show, with 57% of people asked reducing their spending according to the Bank of England.
+The strain on people’s finances and shopping budgets during the pandemic saw 57% of people asked reducing their spending, according to the Bank of England.
 Previous recessions have resulted in more home-cooking as a way of saving money and this is no exception.
 While hygiene is some concern, 49% of those buying fewer deliveries based it purely on a desire to cook more at home.